samlarby/Milestone-Project-1/README.md

 ## Testing
 * Navbar
     * Clicking on each navbar link takes the user to a different webpage.
 All nav links are working from each different webpage.
 The main logo works a link to the homepage on each page as well.
+No errors found.

 * Hero image
     * Hero image is visible on all different website sizes, the one link in the hero image takes the user to the gallery.
+The hero text moves to the centre on smaller screen sizes and is still fully visible.

+* About section
+    * This section is fully visible on all screen sizes and is readable.
+The paragraph changes to the screen size and the schedule items move down to a different row if theynot fit the screen.
+On small screens the schedule items are all stacked on top of eachother.
+This makes it easier to read.

+* Reviews
+    * On large screens the review items display alongside eachother, but any screen under 1200px will mean the items will stack on top of eachother for easier visibility.

+* Footer
+    * The footer displays logos to four different social media sights, facebook, instagram, twitter and threads,

 ### Validator Testing